 • Tie alerts directly into incident response workflows

-Regular rotation prevents fatigue and encourages new insights.
-When controls become part of everyday routines, you build a security-first culture instead of scrambling before an audit.
+When controls become part of everyday routines, you stay audit-ready year-round instead of scrambling in the weeks before sampling.

 Monitoring And Testing Best Practices

-No tool is perfect—combine automation with human spot checks.
-A quarterly manual review often catches subtle misconfigurations that scanners miss.
+No tool catches everything, so combine automation with human spot checks.
+A quarterly manual review often catches misconfigurations that scanners miss.

 SOC 2 Type 2 demands proof of ongoing operation.
 Auditors will sample telemetry and process documentation over a 3–12 month window, looking for: